bridean/color-labels-for-posts-and-pages/README.md

 ## Changelog

-**1.1.2**
+**1.1.3**
-- Created 'reset' button, added 2 color choices/swatches.
-The 2 default / original background colors for these striped rows: White #ffffff and a very light grey #f6f7f7.
+- Took out faulty 'reset' button / functionality.
+As simple alternative solution, kept the 2 default / original background colors for these striped rows: A very light grey #f6f7f7 and white #ffffff.
 Exactly equal to the default striped row values in WordPress site's Pages and Posts pages.

+- Much of this code is actually from 1.0 because that code worked fine in the way of keeping color labels saved in Posts and Pages pages, when navigating away and then navigating back.
+Somehow this stopped working properly in v 1.1.2

 ### 1.0
 - Initial release.